The French National Gaming Authority

 Between 2011 and 2014, licensed online gambling operators in France experienced a number of issues with poker licences due to tough restrictions.
 By November 2014, 16 operators were still active out of an original total of 30 issued licences.

-This forces French players looking to enjoy slot games online to use casino sites which are not officially regulated in their country.
+This forces French players looking to enjoy slot games online to use casino sites that are not officially regulated in their country.
 By doing this, players are putting themselves at an extended risk of identity theft and fraud.

-FAQs
+ANJ FAQs

-Players might be looking to find out more about playing at online gaming sites in France before they sign up.
-With that in mind, we’ve looked to answer some of the most frequently asked questions surrounding the French Gaming Licence below.
+We’ve looked to answer some of the most frequently asked questions surrounding the French Gaming Licence below.

 As mentioned above, there are no officially licenced online casinos operating in France right now.
 If the official policy does change in the future, then we may see casinos operators being allowed to apply for licences.
 However, this has been stated by industry experts as being highly unlikely to happen any time soon.